 … with espresso mascarpone and vanilla cinnamon syrup.

 Angie’s is a gorgeous Australian brunch spot in leafy West London.
 Their pancakes or ‘hot cakes’ as they call them are not really like any others I’ve tried before.
 Rounder, smaller and a little bit savoury; They come with a dollop of espresso cream and a cute pot of cinnamon syrup to drizzle.
 Expect lots of locals and yummy mummies!

 114 Chiswick High Rd, Chiswick, London W4 1PU www.angieslittlefoodshop.com

 …with warm maple syrup.

-Balans do some of the best pancakes I’ve tried in London.
-They come in American style, are drowned in maple syrup and are very generous in size.
+Balans do some of the best pancakes I’ve had in London.
+They are the thick American style and come drowned in maple syrup, lots of toppings and are VERY generous in size.
 Have them as bressert (breakfast dessert) to one of Balans’s full English breakfasts and you can’t go wrong.
 Always a friendly welcome at the original site in Soho.

 60-62 Old Compton St, Soho, London W1D 4UG www.balans.co.uk